Homotopy theory for algebras over polynomial monads: Cartesian monads and their internal algebra classifiers

-\begin{proof}Everything is very much similar to the other cases except that contraction of trees may involve dropping of degenerate vertices.
-As a result the underlying category of this polynomial monad is the category of regular $n$-ordinals and their injections. \end{proof}
+\begin{proof}Everything is similar to the other three cases except that contraction of trees may involve dropping degenerate vertices.
+As a result, the underlying category of this polynomial monad is the category of regular $n$-ordinals and their injections.\end{proof}

-We now prove that the polynomial monads $NO(n), CFO(n)$ and $RO(n)$ are tame, while the monad $O(n)$ is not tame for $n\geq 2$.
+We now prove that the polynomial monads $NO(n),CFO(n)$ and $RO(n)$ are tame, while the monad $O(n)$ is not tame for $n\geq 2$.
 We construct an obstruction for the existence of transferred model structure in the latter case.
 Our proof will be based on a combinatorial lemma about directed categories.

-\begin{defin}A small category $C$ is called directed if there is a function $\dim$ (called dimension function) on objects of this category to an ordinal $\lambda$ such that any non-identity morphism strictly increases the dimension.\end{defin}
+\begin{defin}A small category $C$ is called \emph{directed} if there is a function $\dim$ (called dimension function) on objects of this category to an ordinal $\lambda$ such that any non-identity morphism strictly increases the dimension.\end{defin}

-\begin{lem} Let $C$ be a finite directed category with a set of generating morphisms $G$ which satisfies the following two conditions: \begin{enumerate}\item[(i)]Any two parallel generators in $C$ are equal; \item[(ii)]Any span of generators in $C$ can be completed to a commutative square by a cospan of generators (or identities) \end{enumerate}Then there is a unique terminal object in each connected component of $C.$\end{lem}
+\begin{lem} Let $C$ be a finite directed category with a set of generating morphisms $G$ which satisfies the following two conditions: \begin{enumerate}\item[(i)]Any two parallel generators in $C$ are equal;\item[(ii)]Any span of generators in $C$ can be completed to a commutative square by a cospan of generators (or identities) \end{enumerate}Then there is a unique terminal object in each connected component of $C.$\end{lem}

-\begin{proof}First, we will prove that each connected component of $C$ has a unique weakly terminal object, i.e. an object such that there exists at least one morphism to it from any other object belonging to the same connected component.
-We use an induction on the number of objects $k$ in $C.$ If $k=1$ the unique object in $C$ is weekly terminal.
-Assume now that we know that the statement is true for any for $k\le m-1.$
+\begin{proof}We first prove that each connected component of $C$ has a unique weakly terminal object, i.e. an object such that there exists at least one morphism to it from any other object of the same connected component.
+We use an induction on the number $k$ of objects in $C.$ If $k=1$ the unique object in $C$ is weakly terminal.
+Assume now that we know that the statement is true for any for $k\le m-1.$ Observe that given a zig-zag of morphisms in $C$